Lokua/launchpad/README.md

 # launchpad

-Node.js program to control a Novation Launchpad MIDI controller.
+Control a Novation Launchpad MIDI controller from Node.js or a Browser.
 Attach handlers to react when buttons are pressed and set their colors according to your program's logic.

-See [./example.js](example.js) for a basic usage example.

 ## Install

-`launchpad` has been developed on node@8.1.4 and npm@5.3.0, though should work with any node installation that supports arrow functions, const, let, object property shorthand, destructuring.

 ```sh
 npm i @lokua/launchpad --save